-A VPN tunnel consists of a name for the tunnel, the remote gateway IP address (in this example, the IP address of the client), the keylife for the tunnel, and the authentication key to be used to start the tunnel.
+A VPN tunnel consists of a name for the tunnel, the remote gateway IP address (in this example, the IP address of the client), and the authentication key to be used to start the tunnel.
+Also included in the VPN tunnel configuration are IPSec Phase 1 and Phase 2 proposals that define encryption, keylife, and other security-related tunnel settings.
+You must create one VPN tunnel for each VPN client.
+Matching client and gateway tunnels must have the same authentication key.